valhalla/valhalla-docs/optimized_route/api-reference.md

 ```

 There is an option to name your optimized request.
 You can do this by appending the following to your request `&id=`.
 The `id` is returned with the response so a user could match to the corresponding request.

+The optimized route service requires an API key.
+In a request, you must append your own API key to the URL, following `api_key=`.
+See the [Mapzen developer overview](https://mapzen.com/documentation/overview/) for more on API keys and rate limits.

 ### Location parameters